storj/docs/src/pages/dcs/how-tos/acronis-integration-guide/index.md

 slug: how-tos/acronis-integration-guide
 description: Get started integrating Acronis with Storj for cost effective cloud backup and storage.
 Our guide provides step-by-step instructions to connect your Acronis Cyber Infrastructure to Storj.
 Read now!
 createdAt: 2023-03-08T19:02:05.000Z
-updatedAt: 2023-07-04T11:02:39.481Z
+updatedAt: 2023-07-18T12:51:17.003Z
 docId: GhGW4KaBkd428zJ51EIdp
+pageTitle: Integration guide for connecting Storj to Acronis
+description: Get started integrating Acronis with Storj for cost effective cloud backup and storage.
+Our guide provides step-by-step instructions to connect your Acronis Cyber Infrastructure to Storj.
+Read now!
 ---

 ## Integration guide for connecting Storj to Acronis

-Acronis is a leading provider of cyber protection solutions that deliver innovative backup, disaster recovery, and secure file sync and share services.
+[Acronis](https://www.acronis.com/) is a leading cyber protection solution provider that delivers innovative backup, disaster recovery, and secure file sync and share services.
 With a wide range of products and services for businesses and individuals, Acronis ensures data safety, accessibility, privacy, authenticity, and security.

-For more information, visit [www.acronis.com](http://www.acronis.com/)

 ## Advantages of Acronis with Storj

 The combination of Acronis and Storj provides comprehensive cloud management capabilities at a competitive cost.
 Acronis offers reliable backup and disaster recovery solutions for data archiving and organization, seamlessly integrating with Storj's S3 infrastructure for cost-effective storage and retrieval of large datasets.

 With Storj's advanced security integrations, users can be confident that their data managed on Acronis is safe and secure.
-Acronis also provides metadata archives that make it easy to manage and access large datasets, while manual and automatic archiving capabilities help optimize storage costs.
+Acronis also provides metadata archives that make managing and accessing large datasets easy, while manual and automatic archiving capabilities help optimize storage costs.

 ## Integration